Fatma-ALbluwi/DACAR-SACAR-models/README.md

 ## Generating data

-1. reduce the quality of images at different levels (JPEG_Quality = 10 or 20) by using 'Quality' function.
+1. reduce the quality of images at different levels (JPEG_Quality = 10 or 20) by using 'Quality' function in Matlab.
 2. The training set is 400 images from the BSDS500 (The Berkeley Segmentation Dataset).

 ## Training